TIO-IKIM/medical_image_deidentification/README.md

 ## Getting started

-You can install the anonymization tool directly via pip (recommended), by cloning this repository or via Docker.
+You can install the anonymization tool directly via pip (recommended) or via Docker.

 ### Installation via pip